arcanemachine/qr-backup/README.md

+# qr-backup

+## TLDR

+Backup: `qr-backup /path/to/input/file -o /path/to/output.pdf --human-readable`
+Restore: `./qr-backup --restore /path/to/your/images/*.png`

+## About This Project

 Generate paper backups for Linux.
 Currently **command-linux Linux only**.

 Takes any file, and outputs a "paper backup": a printable black-and-white pdf full of QR codes.
 To back up your file, print the PDF.
 The pile of paper in your hand is now a backup of the file.